All Episodes

 Asking us to swallow our doubts and force it past a unified opposition.

-I don't think that's going to work in the end, and probably shouldn't.
+I don't think that's going to work in the end and probably shouldn't.

 A very passionate John McCain taking to the House floor.

-You know, I gotta say this.
+You know, I got to say this.

 I mean, his own daughter works with both of my places in radio and TV.

-Who is he talking about because our incapacity is their livelihood?
+Who is he talking about?

 Look, I'm not going to take it personally.

-Um I I wish him health-wise all the best.
+And I wish him health-wise all the best.

 But let me just address that line for one second.

-I offered back in 2014 on this program conservative solutions.
+You know, Senator McCain and all you other Republicans, I offered back in 2014 on this program conservative solutions.

 I want problems solved.